nejcfurh/NejcFurh/README.md

 - 👋 Hi, I’m @NF-7

-- 🌱 I’m currently learning WebDevelopment (JavaScript, CSS, HTML and Bootstrap).
+- 🌱 I’m currently learning WebDevelopment.

 <!---
 NF-7/NF-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.